Irish Sea Network

 To improve understanding of conservation activities and pressures across the Irish Sea, and to provide a forum for communication and co-operation by members.

-Core membership includes the Wildlife Trusts around the Irish Sea and the Sustainable Water Action Network and there will be wider engagement with other external organisations & expert speakers
+Core membership includes the Wildlife Trusts around the Irish Sea (The North West Wildlife Trusts, Manx Wildlife Trust, North Wales Wildlife Trust, The Wildlife Trust for South and West Wales, Scottish Wildlife Trust, and Ulster Wildlife) and the Sustainable Water Action Network and there will be wider engagement with other external organisations & expert speakers

 Our key outputs